rish-av/rish-av.github.io/_posts/2024-12-24-spotspraying.md

         y = self.fc(y).view(b, c, 1, 1)
         return x * y
 ```

+By integrating channel attention, the system leverages a more discriminative feature representation, which is particularly beneficial in the challenging task of differentiating between similar plant classes in varying field conditions.
+This enhancement directly contributes to the overall accuracy and robustness of the precision weeding system.

 Since the data from Hydac were limited and slow to acquire, I initially trained the base model on a larger University of Bonn sugarbeet dataset and later used transfer learning to fine-tune the model on the Hydac data.